Rahulb1331/RahulB1331/README.md

 I don't just build models.
 I start with the business question, work backwards through the data, and ask *"so what?"* after every result.

-> 📍 Noida, India · Open to roles in Noida · Gurgaon · Hyderabad · Pune
+> 📍 Noida, India · Open to roles in Noida · Gurgaon · Hyderabad · Bangalore · Pune

 ---